johnlee1/learn/theology/systematic/no-one-like-him/ch3-what-happens-to-God-in-contemporary-thought.md

     * "God is love" does not refer toa nything that can be verified by empirical observation - some disregard as meaningless, some say they express a speaker's emotional reaction or intentions to act in a certain way ("I like God" or "I think God is nice"), some say they express the utterer's intention to act a certain way ("God is love" = speaker intends to act in a loving way)

 ### Naturalism
-* basic ontological doctrine of modernity is the mechanistic doctrine of anture
+* basic ontological doctrine of modernity is the mechanistic doctrine of nature
 * with the rise of Newtonian science coupled w rationalism and empiricism in epsitemology, the world was thought of as a gigantic machine. this mechanistic view saw the physical world as composed of inanimate, insentient atoms which interact with one another by deterministic impact
 * only truths available about our world come through the natural sciences. religion, theology, ethics, and metaphysics tell us nothing more about the world. explain everything that happens in our world in terms of natural processes
 * led to gradual secularization of society. religion and theology could no longer be seen as serious intellectual disciplines and instead were marginalized and privatized